-|Dear Handpan Community, |
+|Dear Handpan Community,|

-Hereby an update on the new developments,
+Hereby an update on the latest developments,

 Table of contents:

 – Recap and update on the Dutch proceedings

 – Update on the Swiss proceedings